-· · · · · · · · · · · · · · · · · · · evision on an annual basis but can also be revised as ibrary Board.
+eview Cycle: This policy will be revised as required by the CEO/Librarian and/or the Library Board.
 This policy supersedes any previous policy.

 Chairperson: Georgia Gale-Kidd CEO/Librarian: Maggie Pearson

 Personnel Policies - DDPL Per-009 - Respect in the Workplace (continued)